drogue-iot/blog.drogue.io/content/draft-from-device-to-cloud/index.md

 For more information on writing drivers, see [the driver guide](https://github.com/drogue-iot/drogue-device/blob/master/DRIVERS.md).

-In this example, we'll be using the [Rak811](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/lora/rak811.rs) driver that implements the [LoRa](https://github.com/drogue-iot/drogue-device/blob/main/src/api/lora.rs) driver api, and the [DMA UART](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/uart/dma.rs) driver that implements the [UART](https://github.com/drogue-iot/drogue-device/blob/main/src/api/uart.rs) API.
+In this example, we'll be using the [Rak811](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/lora/rak811.rs) driver that implements the [LoRa](https://github.com/drogue-iot/drogue-device/blob/main/src/api/lora.rs) driver API, and the [DMA UART](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/uart/dma.rs) driver that implements the [UART](https://github.com/drogue-iot/drogue-device/blob/main/src/api/uart.rs) API.
 These are independent drivers, that are wired together using message passing.
 All interactions with the peripheral is done using the drivers _address_ that is configured during device initialization.

 There are also drivers for [eS-WiFi](https://github.com/drogue-iot/drogue-device/blob/main/src/driver/wifi/eswifi.rs) and [SPI](https://github.com/drogue-iot/drogue-device/blob/main/src/driver/spi/mod.rs) based on embedded_hal.